Common Types of Party Drugs Young Adults Abuse During Spring BreakReading Time: 6 minutes

 - Because friends are using them, and they don’t want to be left out of the experience

-- As a way to self-medicate chronic or acute stress, trauma, depression, anxiety, or another mental health disorder.
+- As a way to self-medicate chronic or acute stress, trauma, depression, anxiety, or another mental health disorder

-The Impact of the Pandemic on Young Adult Substance Abuse
+New Research on Young Adult Substance Abuse

 Know the Facts

-Types of Party Drugs and Party Drug Effects
+5 Common Types of Party Drugs and Party Drug Effects

 There are various types of party drugs, with a wide range of psychological and physiological effects.
 Almost all of these drugs carry the risk of death, particularly when combined with alcohol or other substances.

-The most common types of party drugs fall into the following five categories:
+The most common types of party drugs fall into the following five categories.

-Hallucinogens: This category of substances is generally divided into two types: classic hallucinogens, including LSD (known as acid), psilocybin (“magic mushrooms”), and peyote (mescaline); and dissociative drugs, such as PCP (“angel dust”), ketamine (“vitamin K”), dextromethorphan, and salvia.
+This category of substances is generally divided into two types: classic hallucinogens, including LSD (known as acid), psilocybin (“magic mushrooms”), and peyote (mescaline); and dissociative drugs, such as PCP (“angel dust”), ketamine (“vitamin K”), dextromethorphan, and salvia.
 This type of party drugs affects the brain’s prefrontal cortex, distorting young adults’ perception of reality and catalyzing hallucinations that can be visual, auditory, or sensory.
 Hallucinogens can also create extreme mood changes, irrational thinking and behavior, feelings of disconnection from one’s body, anxiety, disorientation, and impaired motor function.
 The physical party drug effects of hallucinogens include trouble breathing, abnormal heart rate, increased body temperature, tremors, and numbness.
 Long-term effects can include psychotic episodes, visual and mood disturbances, suicidal thoughts, and memory loss.

-MDMA, or Ecstasy: Also known as Molly or X, MDMA is a synthetic drug that acts as both a stimulant and a hallucinogen.
+Also known as Molly or X, MDMA is a synthetic drug that acts as both a stimulant and a hallucinogen.
 One of the most common party drugs, MDMA creates feelings of euphoria and distorts the user’s sense of time and sensory perception, sometimes causing hallucinations and/or paranoia.
 This party drug’s effects include dehydration, nausea, faintness, chills, sweating, blurred vision, and a potentially fatal increase in body temperature.
 MDMA also affects heart rate and blood pressure and can create kidney damage as well as damage to brain cells.
 Hence, long-term use is linked with cognitive issues such as memory and learning deficits.

-Inhalants: Inhalants are household, industrial, or medical products containing chemical vapors that produce a short-term high when inhaled, or “huffed.”
+Inhalants are household, industrial, or medical products containing chemical vapors that produce a short-term high when inhaled, or “huffed.”
 Sometimes called “whippets,” “rush drugs,” or “nitrous,” (for nitrous oxide), they include solvents, aerosols, gases, and nitrites, found in products such as whipped cream containers, paint thinner, permanent markers, cleaning products, and amyl nitrate.
 Inhalant side effects include nausea, vomiting, delirium, muscle weakness, blackouts, and tremors.

-Central Nervous System Depressants: In this category, the most commonly used party drugs areGHB (Gamma-hydroxybutyrate) and Rohypnol.
+In this category, the most commonly used party drugs areGHB (Gamma-hydroxybutyrate) and Rohypnol.
 Similar to prescription sedatives, these substances affect the central nervous system, resulting in muscle relaxation, drowsiness, and feelings of euphoria.
 The effects of repeated use include nausea, vomiting, confusion, memory loss, unconsciousness, lowered heart and respiratory rate, a decrease in body temperature, seizures, coma, and death.
 These substances are also known as date rape drugs, because assailants use them to sedate victims.

-Stimulants: This category includes both illegal stimulants, including cocaine and methamphetamine (called meth or “crystal”), and prescription stimulants, like the ADHD drugs Aderall and Ritalin, which are often abused as party drugs.
+This category includes both illegal stimulants, including cocaine and methamphetamine (called meth or “crystal”), and prescription stimulants, like the ADHD drugs Aderall and Ritalin, which are often abused as party drugs.
 Stimulants are a popular party drug because they increase users’ focus and energy, producing bursts of activity and talkativeness.
 These drugs work by impacting certain parts of the brain that are involved with alertness.
 Stimulant party drug effects, particularly with meth and cocaine, include increased respiratory rate, heart rate, and blood pressure.
 Even so-called “casual” cocaine use can cause panic attacks, paranoia, and psychosis, as well as stroke, seizures, and coma.
 Long-term meth use leads to memory loss, psychosis, heart damage, malnutrition, severe dental problems, and an increased risk of infectious diseases, such as hepatitis and HIV/AIDS.

 Signs of Drug Use in Young Adults